DAY 1 - GRAND CANYON'S NORTH RIM

 The Grand Canyon Lodge is warm and welcoming, with limestone walls and timbered ceilings that complement the North Rim's rugged beauty.
 The lodge’s terrace, with rustic wooden rocking chairs, is the ideal setting for a glass of wine at sunset.

 Ruby’s Inn was established in 1916, when rancher Reuben (Ruby) Syrett, built canvas shelters near the canyon's rim for visitors.
-The hotel, is still owned by the Syrett family is known for its historic charm, western hospitality and friendly service.
+The hotel, is still owned by the Syrett family is known for its western hospitality and friendly service.

 A riverside oasis of sun hued stucco, old railroad timbers and native stone grace this beautiful property.
 Rooms feature private terraces or balconies and Adirondack chairs.
 Relax at the end of the day in the heated outdoor swimming pool or hot tub.